semillastan/django-blank-template/README.md

 Feel free to clone this repository to start your Django project.

-You can either create a new project via django-admin.py startproject <project_name>, then copy the settings.py, and other folders which are necessary.
+You can either create a new project via django-admin.py startproject <project-name>, then copy the settings.py, and other folders which are necessary.